Coppernic/coppernic.github.io-old/copperapps.md

 ![](_media/copperapps.png)

-We are using a custom version of [CopperApps](https://CopperApps.org/en/) application to deliver our samples and other apps.
-This application is named **CopperApps**
+We are using [CopperApps](https://CopperApps.org/en/) application to deliver our samples, services and other apps like tools.

 Download
 --------